Young Adult Collections

 Ages: 9th grade and up

-What: The main difference between juvenile fiction and teen fiction is subject matter, not necessarily reading difficulty.
+What: The main difference between juvenile fiction and YA fiction is subject matter, not necessarily reading difficulty.
 The stories focus on age relevant issues, stage of life (including social/emotional issues), as well as coming of age stories.

 Why: Young adult fiction provides reading opportunities for enjoyment, engagement, empathy and learning about the world.